GSA/ficam-management/_cpic/02_acquire.md

 permalink: cpic/acquire/
 ---

-When planning to acquire Identity, Credential, and Access Management (ICAM) products and services, your agency must comply with specified regulations and policies, mainly the Federal Acquisition Regulation (FAR).
-The FAR sets the rules governing the federal acquisition process and includes several clauses particularly relevant to your agency's ICAM program.
-Agencies must comply with HSPD-12 and FIPS 201 for contractors who require routine logical or physical access and include language to this effect in applicable solicitations and contracts.
+When planning to acquire Identity, Credential, and Access Management (ICAM) products and services, your agency must comply with specified regulations and policies.

-Agencies should purchase only approved products and services in support of their HSPD-12 implementations.
-The FIPS 201 Evaluation Program was developed to organize and define a standard approval process for these products and services.
-All required NIST validation and GSA testing must be met to be an approved product or service for HSPD-12 purchases.
-You can find approved products and services, which have been demonstrated to meet NIST validation and GSA testing and have been qualified by the Evaluation Program, on the FIPS 201 [Approved Products List](https://www.idmanagement.gov/approved-products-list/){:target="_blank"}.

 ## Evaluate Factors to Estimate Solution Cost

 After you choose a solution, you can estimate costs.
 The following tables include common characteristics that you should examine not only to determine expenses but also to compare the potential cost savings of various solutions.

-### PACS Evaluation Factors
+### Physical Access Control Systems (PACS) Evaluation Factors

 | <center> Evaluation Factor </center> | <center> Description </center> |
 |:-------------------------------------|--------------------------------|